Samerhajj/Course-Summary/Lecture 13/Lecture 13.md

 - Spread spectrum radio
 	-  2.4 GHz frequency band
 - Bandwidth ranges 1,2,5.5,11,22,54,,Mbps
+`Spread Spectrum radio is a method of transmitting radio signals in which the frequency of the signal is deliberately varied over a wide bandwidth, rather than transmitted at a single frequency.
+This helps to reduce the signal interference and increase the signal security, making it less susceptible to eavesdropping.
+It is used in many wireless technologies such as Wi-Fi, Bluetooth, GPS, and mobile networks.`

 - Like Ethernet, 802.11 has shared medium
 	- Need MAC(uses exponential backoff)